goderich/dissertation/dissertation.md

 | Squliq       | laluʔ   | paraʔ     | bangaʔ   |
 | Proto-Atayal | \*raluʔ | \*paraʔ   | \*baŋaʔ  |

+The reflex of Proto-Atayal \*i in the final two syllables is /i/ in all dialects, as shown in @tbl:proto-atayal-i.

 : Correspondences of Proto-Atayal \*i {#tbl:proto-atayal-i}

 |              | 'door'    | 'head louse' | 'dog'   |